MacDownApp/macdown-site/README.md

 ## TODO

+Deployment:

+* Route <macdown.uranusjr.com> to the current site.
+* Make sure update-pushing works.
+* Enable HTTPS on Netlify.
+* Switch feed URL in MacDown to use HTTPS.

+Feature:

+* Script to generate new release file from a MacDown build.

+Markdown renderer:

 * Inline math is hoisted to the brginning of a text group.
 * Escape in math blocks.
 * Quote syntax.